justmarkham/DAT7/other/setup_checklist.md

     * Type `exit()` to exit the interpreter.
 You can now close the command line application.
 * Open Spyder (if you can't find Spyder, look for the Anaconda Launcher application)
     * In the console (probably on the right side of the screen), type `import textblob`
+        * If this worked from the interpreter but not in Spyder, and you're using a Mac, try opening the PYTHONPATH manager and adding a path to where textblob was installed (such as `/Users/yourname/anaconda/lib/python2.7/site-packages/`).
+Then, restart Spyder.
     * Type `import pandas`